School Policies

 Late Student Drop Off

-If you are dropping off your child after school begins, please bring them to the front entrance of Eaton RESA.
-You will need to sign in your child for the day and walk them down to their classroom.
+If you are dropping off your child after school begins, please bring them to the Meadowview School entrance at the rear of the Eaton RESA building.
+You will need to sign in your child for the day and Meadowview staff will walk them down to their classroom.

 Early Student Pick Up

-If you need to pick up your child early, please send a note to the classroom teacher and come to the front entrance of Eaton RESA, where you will need to sign out your child for the remainder of the day.
+If you need to pick up your child early, please send a note to the classroom teacher and come to the Meadowview School entrance at the rear of the Eaton RESA building, where you will sign out your child for the remainder of the day.

 Medications at School